 Our model is restrictive in several respects.
 First, it assumes a single feasible identifying assumption, rather than a set of identification strategies the researcher could choose from.
-Second, it assumes the researcher has a single question, rather than a set of nested questions (such that she can choose between answering an ambitious question using a strong assumption or a modest question using a weak assumption).
-Third, it focuses entirely on "research design" assumptions that pertain to the context parameters, rather than "structural" assumptions that pertain to the fixed state of Nature.
+Second, it assumes the researcher has a single question, rather than a set of nested questions (such that she can choose between answering an ambitious question using a strong assumption or a modest question using a weak assumption).4 Third, it focuses entirely on contextual assumptions rather than more "structural" assumptions about the fixed parameters.
 In this section we present two examples that go beyond these restrictions and offer stylized representations of familiar identification methods in empirical economics.

 5.1.
 Learning by "Calibration".
-Suppose that the statistic follows the process where $\varepsilon^t \sim N(0,1)$ .
-The researcher wants to learn both $\omega_1$ and $\omega_2$ , i.e., $Q = \{\omega_1, \omega_2\}$ .
+Suppose that the statistic follows the process where $\varepsilon^t \sim N(0,1)$.
+The researcher wants to learn both ω_1 and ω_2 , i.e., $Q = \{\omega_1, \omega_2\}$.
 There are no context parameters in this specification, hence our notion of identifying assumptions in the basic model is moot.
-Clearly, the researcher cannot identify both structural parameters from observations of s.
-However, the researcher can settle for identification of one of the structural parameters, by imposing an assumption about the value of the other structural parameter.
-This is an example of a structural identification strategy which does not aim at a complete answer to the research question and settles for a partial answer instead.
+Clearly, the researcher cannot identify both fixed parameters from observations of s.
+However, the researcher can settle for identification of one of the fixed parameters, by imposing an assumption about the value of the other fixed parameter.
+This is an example of an identification strategy which does not aim at a complete answer to the research question and settles for a partial answer instead.